NHSDigital/software-engineering-quality-framework/tools/sonarqube.md

 # FAQs

 ## SonarQube is going to add weeks to my workload!
 Initially, yes, it might.
-Especially if you're introducing it to an existing, legacy codebase.
 Going forwards though, we should see fewer things being picked up by SonarQube.
-This is because these coding standards will embedded in the team's heads: encouraging best practices before they've written a line of code.
+This is because these coding standards will become embedded in the team's heads: encouraging best practices before they've written a line of code.
 SonarQube can then also act as a guide for new people joining: this is how we write code: these are our standards.
+Also remember that, for legacy code, you can use a separate gateway to allow lower standards while you gradually bring that legacy code up to scratch.
+You can also use refactoring techniques to - for example - extract functionality from troublesome classes and put it somewhere else that can easily be refactored.

 ## Why should I listen to SonarQube?
 You live and breathe your code every day: you're probably aware of every pitfall and quirk.